gonglei/todo-spring-ng/README.md

 5. DELETE TODO item
 6. View TODO details

-## Application have the following implementations
+## Application has the following implementations

 1. REST APIs
 2. Connect to a database (any database)